CPUjoker303/netlify2.0/content/posts/best-cartridge-alignment-protractor-2020.md

 pickImg: /uploads/vta-azimuth-ruler-lp-vinyl-record-player-tonearm-alignment-ruler-headshell.png
 pickLink: https://www.amazon.com/gp/product/B07H4D4F5T/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07H4D4F5T&linkId=4fa49695a4279b8fa3da14e6a44b7fed
 ---
 For proper cartridge [alignment](https://en.wikipedia.org/wiki/Alignment), you need tools for alignment, and one of the best tools for that is the cartridge protractor.
 It is a tool which is very useful for alignment and helps you to measure the distance from the stylus tip to tonearm pivot correctly.
-If we talk about cartridge alignment protractor, then we come to know that it is a plastic template.
-An alignment protractor is a handy tool onto it you will find the printed null points and also the lines of tangency.
-Over turntable spindle, you will find the template which is placed against the platter.
+If we talk about the cartridge alignment protractor, then we come to know that it is a plastic template.
+An alignment protractor is a handy tool on it you will find the printed null points and also the lines of tangency.
+Over the turntable spindle, you will find the template which is placed against the platter.
 So, check out the Best Cartridge Alignment Protractor tools below.

 ## Best Cartridge Alignment Protractor